-Gladden helped engineer last October’s privatization of the computer maker in a $24.9 million leveraged buyout by CEO Michael Dell and Silver Lake Management.
+Gladden helped engineer last October’s privatization of the computer maker in a $24.9 billion leveraged buyout by CEO Michael Dell and Silver Lake Management.
 The deal was completed after a lengthy period of discord with Dell shareholders over the move.

 CFO interviewed Gladden at length in May of 2011 on the company’s innovative educational program for its young, high-potential finance staffers.
 He said he was trying to instill in them the idea that they are building a 25-year career at the company, “rather than just joining to get a certain set of experiences to make you more attractive in the long term.
 This is about developing a culture and leadership qualities for the long term.”

 Dell’s controller, Thomas Sweet, has been tapped to replace Gladden, who will stay on at the company through February.